5l1v3r1/Sonarr-wiki/Migrating-to-Completed-Download-Handling.md

 #### Sabnzbd: Enable Completed Download Handling ####

+Steps:

-Create a new category with different output path and configure NzbDrone to use that category instead.
+1. Create a new category with different output path and select that category in the NzbDrone Nzbget settings page.
+   Do **not** adjust the Drone Factory Folder to use the same path.

-Once that's done you're ready to enable Completed Download Handling.
-No need to adjust the Drone Factory Folder.
+2. Once that's done you're ready to enable Completed Download Handling.

 #### Nzbget: Conflicting Download Client Category ####

 _Your Download Client is configured to use a category which put completed downloads in the Drone Factory._

+Steps:

-Create a new category with different output path and configure NzbDrone to use that category instead.
+1. Create a new category with different output path and select that category in the NzbDrone Sabnzbd settings page.
+   Do **not** adjust the Drone Factory Folder to use the same path.

-Once that's done you're ready to enable Completed Download Handling.
-No need to adjust the Drone Factory Folder.
+2. Once that's done you're ready to enable Completed Download Handling.

 #### Nzbget: Enable Completed Download Handling ####

+Steps:

-Enabling Completed Download Handling is as simple as toggling the switch on the NzbDrone Settings -> Download Client page.
+1. Enable Completed Download Handling by toggling the switch on the NzbDrone Settings -> Download Client page.

 #### Unsupported: Download Client on Different Computer ####